ATP rankings: Points distribution (2024–present)

 In addition qualifiers and main draw entry players will then also receive the points in brackets for the rounds they reached.

 Starting in 2016, points were no longer awarded for Davis Cup ties, nor for the tennis tournament at the Summer Olympics.

+Since a new team competition United Cup was introduced, its participants are also eligible to receive ATP ranking points for won matches (up to 500 points for the entire tournament).
+Since 2024, the point distribution is as follows: